 Aluminum corrodes almost immediately forming an oxide layer that will protect it from further corrosion.
-For example: Place an aircraft in a salty environment near the ocean and the unprotected aluminum corrodes if not handled properly.
+For example: Place an aircraft in a salty environment near the ocean and the unprotected aluminum corrodes if not handled or pretreated properly.

 There are a number of ways one can protect an aircraft against corrosion: painting, waxing, zinc-chromate priming, thin layer of pure aluminum (Alclad), anodizing and coating with a liquid protective solution.

 If done properly the aircraft can last a lifetime, or more.
 And its resale value will not corrode either should you decide to properly have the materials protected against corrosion.

 There are several methods to help prevent this process and each has their own typical application area, read more below to get a basic idea of the actions you can take.

 If left untouched, corrosion will attack the aluminum and a possible failure of the structure could result.
 Proper treatment will extend the life of the aircraft and keep its market value high, important when you plan to resell it.